 - Research suggests that chewing gum can have some short-term cognitive benefits, particularly in terms of increasing your alertness and improving your reaction time.

 - Chewing gum could potentially also help reduce both short-term and long-term stress, though the research on this is still inconclusive, and is highly dependent on a variety of factors.

-- The main advantages of gum as a potential cognitive enhancer are that it is cheap, safe, and simple to use, compared to many other cognitive enhancers.
+- The main advantages of gum as a potential cognitive enhancer are that it is cheap, safe, and simple to use, especially compared to many other substances that are used as cognitive enhancers.

 - Since the cost of using it is so low, in terms of money and effort, it’s worth trying to use gum in relevant scenarios yourself, in order to check whether it works for you.

 - In some case, if you believe that chewing gum will help you, you might benefit from a placebo effect that leads to the benefits that you expect.
 This can happen even in cases where you’re aware of the placebo effect in advance.